go-to-k/delstack/README.md

 Among the resources that **fail in the normal CloudFormation stack deletion**, this tool supports the following resources.

+All resources that do not fail normal deletion can be deleted as is.

 |  RESOURCE TYPE  |  DETAILS  |
 | ---- | ---- |
 |  AWS::S3::Bucket  |  S3 Buckets, including buckets with **Non-empty or Versioning enabled** and DeletionPolicy **not Retain**.(Because "Retain" buckets should not be deleted.)  |